hadarge/yoshi/README.md

-# Haste preset yoshi
+# Yoshi

-A Haste preset that supports building all kinds of applications in wix.
+A Toolkit that supports building all kinds of applications in wix.

 ## Features
 This preset mimics [Yoshi's](https://github.com/wix/yoshi#yoshi) behavior, every project that is driven by Yoshi can use this preset as a drop-in replacement.